-It’s a matter of if we can convince ourselves to step off that ledge or to grab that hand that’s reaching out, and to accept the help and not sit there in our own pride, but to sit there and take it with a grain of salt and allow people to critique is and correct us, and use that to our benefit, even if it’s not going to be what we want to hear at the time.”
+It’s a matter of if we can convince ourselves to step off that ledge or to grab that hand that’s reaching out, and to accept the help and not sit there in our own pride, but to sit there and take it with a grain of salt, allow people to critique and correct us, and use that to our benefit, even if it’s not going to be what we want to hear at the time.”

 Outside of working the curriculum and mixing projects at Studio 1 Zero, James hasn’t wasted a minute when it comes to making friends and collaborating with a number of different L.A. artists from across the art and musical spectrum.
 He’s delving into any and all projects that speak to him, including recording a female vocalist on top of a number of EDM tracks composed by her partner.
-And, two friends who work in animation at Sony have been sending him drawings which he then uses as the inspiration to visualize and create a soundscape to.
-The collaboration requires a fair bit of back and forth but is enabling him to put his musicianship to the test in exciting new ways.
+Two friends who work in animation at Sony have been sending him drawings which he then uses as the inspiration to visualize and create a soundscape to.
+The collaboration requires a fair bit of back and forth but the project is enabling him to put his musicianship to the test in exciting new ways.

 Now, even though he’s still a student, James feels far more confident about his abilities to make music, thanks to the hands-on and one-on-one training he’s been receiving: